amdigital-co-uk/docs-playbook/docs/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/Pull-Requests.md

 > **NOTE:** the final step will automatically assign all other team members, and only one team member needs to approve the PR.
 The engineer submitting the PR should communicate with the rest of their team to request a review.

+If feedback is not provided within a reasonable amount of time, the engineer submitting the PR should remind their team that it is still outstanding.
+The reviewing engineer(s) should remember that _not_ providing timely feedback could well hold up work, and that this is also likely to _increase_ the amount of WIP.

+Finally, if the changes made are no longer needed the Pull Request should be closed, and the work branch deleted.
+Similarly, avoid creating PRs that won't get merged for a long time, as this is likely to lead to merge conflicts and increases the chances that the changes are no longer valid or necessary.

 ## Reviewing Pull Requests & Providing Feedback

 The reviewing engineer(s) should get a GitHub notification, and should review the PR at the earliest opportunity, and discuss any questions they may have or suggested changes/fixes that need to be made with the original engineer.
 Once the review has been completed and the reviewing engineer is happy with the changes (including any agreed changes having been completed and committed), they should approve the changes.

 The original engineer is then responsible for merging the changes into the parent branch, and monitoring any CI workflows to ensure they complete successfully.